Python-SIP/sip/docs/annotations.rst

 .. function-annotation:: Deprecated

-    This string annotation is used to specify that the constructor or function is deprecated.
-A deprecation warning is issued whenever the constructor or function is called.
-Deprecation message is optionnal and would be reported when a deprecation warning is issued.
+    This optional string annotation is used to specify that the constructor or function is deprecated.
+Any string is appended to the deprecation warning and is usually used to suggest an appropriate alternative.

 .. function-annotation:: DisallowNone